a-n-t-h-o-n-y/TermOx/docs/manual/animation.md

 # Animation

-The Animation system in CPPurses allows Timer Events to be sent to any Widget at a some chosen interval.
+The Animation system in CPPurses allows Timer Events to be sent to any Widget at a chosen interval.
 The Animation Engine contains its own Event Loop, running in a separate thread.

 ## Methods